compmetagen/strainest/docker/README.md

 StrainEst is a reference-based method that leverages on the accumulated knowledge of the genomic variability of species of interests to identify individual strains and quantify their relative abundances in mixed metagenomic samples.

-Sickle and Bowtie2 are preinstalled.
+Sickle, Bowtie2 and samtools are preinstalled.

 Homepage: https://github.com/compmetagen/strainest